-- Moving data between different systems: All customer communication involving new orders need to be processed and the resulting structured data needs to be inserted in the company’s ERP or order management system.
+- Moving data between different systems: All customer communication involving new orders needs to be processed.
+The resulting structured data needs to be inserted in the company’s ERP or order management system.
 RPA bots or scripts can be used for this purpose.

 This can also be simpler process to automate since it mostly relies on company’s structured data to generate invoices to be sent to customers.